Silver Petticoat’s Summer 2017 Box Office Preview

 - Home Again, September 8 | Rating and Content Unclear (Stars Reese Witherspoon)

 Which of these are you most excited for?
 Are you planning to see any of these?
 What did we miss?
-Sound off below with your anticipated summer films!If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Sound off below with your anticipated summer films!Pin this article to read later!
+And make sure to follow us on Pinterest.